Joe Trippi: 2004 presidential election

 As national campaign manager for Vermont Governor Howard Dean’s presidential campaign in 2004, Trippi used online technology to organize what he envisioned would become "the largest grassroots movement" in presidential politics at the time.
 One of these methods included the blog entitled Blog for America where the campaign could communicate directly with supporters.
 Another was DeanTV, an online streaming platform playing videos and clips from the campaign trail.
 The campaign also developed technology for a social media site that enabled supporters to connect and campaign for Dean together.
 Through this innovative use of the Internet for small-donor fundraising, "Dean for America" raised more money than any Democratic presidential campaign to that point – all with donations averaging less than $100.

 2004–2017

 Trippi joined Jerry Brown again in 2006 serving as media consultant and strategist for his successful bid for California Attorney General.
-During this cycle he also produced the media for John Hall’s winning campaign for New York’s 19th district congressional seat.
+During this cycle he also produced the media for John Hall’s winning campaign for New York's 19th congressional district.
 John Edwards hired Trippi in 2007 as a senior adviser for his 2008 presidential campaign.
 He also worked as media strategist and a senior adviser for Doug Jones' successful campaign in the 2017 U.S. Senate special election in Alabama, running for the seat left open when Jeff Sessions was appointed as Attorney General.